Learn About INSILC

 Individuals with significant disabilities should have the same civil rights, choices, options, and control over choices in their own lives as do individuals without disabilities.

-Indiana Statewide Independent Living Council (INSILC) is seeking strong leaders with various disabilities, particularly from marginalized communities, who believe in disability justice and are interested in learning more about opportunities to serve on its Council.
+Are you ready to put your leadership skills and lived experience into action?
+The Indiana Statewide Independent Living Council (INSILC) seeks leaders with diverse disabilities and are from marginalized communities, believe in disability justice, and interested in learning in depth about opportunities to serve on the INSILC council.

 Our Vision